8 Extending the Linear Model

 8.1.1 Why this matters

 The linear model is a great starting point for modeling.
 It is a simple approach that can be used to model a wide variety of relationships between features and targets, and it’s also a great way to get a feel for how to think about modeling.
-But linear and generalized models are just the starting point, and the models depicted here are common extensions used in a variety of disciplines and industries.
+But linear and generalized models are just the beginning, and the models depicted here are common extensions used in a variety of disciplines and industries.
 More generally, the following techniques allow for nonlinear relationships while still employing a linear model approach.
 This is a very powerful tool to have in your toolkit, and it’s a great way to start thinking about how to model more complex relationships in your data.

 8.1.2 Helpful context